opentok/one-to-one-sample-apps/js/README.md

 ### User interface

-As described in [Web page design](#web-page-design), **app.js** manages the UI responses to call events captured by the `CommunicationAccPack` object prototype methods, and sets up and manages the local and remote audio and video UI elements.
-It provides a bridge between the OpenTok communication logic and the UI, allowing you to customize the UI for events that are fired.
+As described in [Web page design](#web-page-design), **app.js** manages the UI responses to call events captured by the `CommunicationAccPack` , sets up and manages the local and remote audio/video UI elements.
+It provides a bridge between the OpenTok communication logic and the UI, allowing for event-based customization.

 ## Requirements